JuliaNLSolvers/Optim.jl/README.md

 * Brent's method
 * Linear conjugate gradients
 * L-BFGS-B (note that this functionality is already available in fminbox)

-### Wrapping Functions
-* Will provide methods for wrapping functions to insure they satisfy usage rules
-* Will convert automatic conversion tools for input
-* Will provide automatic differentiation

 ### Citations